| Keeshonds: the most honest dog breed review you'll ever find. Information about Keeshond personality and behavior. |

 - Stubbornness (mind of his own)

-- Lots of brushing and combing
+- A good amount of regular brushing and combing

 - Heavy shedding